tejasbg19/2ipXOR/README.md

-## EDA Tools used & how to reporduce the waveform
+## EDA Tools Used & Their Installation

 To construct the schematic I have used `Xschem` & Simulated the circuit using `ngspice`.
 I Followed the steps given in Mr.[`Rajdeep Mazumder`](https://www.linkedin.com/in/rajdeep-mazumder/?originalSubdomain=in)'s [This repo](https://github.com/rajdeep66/edaBundle_whyRD/blob/main/README.md) :